FREQUENTLY ASKED QUESTIONS

 Q43.
 Will my family be allowed to have post-race food and beverages, too?

 A. No!
 In order to ensure that we have enough food for all registered participants, we are not able to provide food or drinks for spectators.
+Family and friends should bring their own snacks and hydration.

 Q44.
 Where can I have a shower after the race?